-Millions of people are able to enroll for health care coverage through the Affordable Care Act (ACA).
+Millions of people have been able to enroll for health care coverage through the Affordable Care Act (ACA).
 Explore your health plan coverage options through the Health Insurance Marketplace website, HealthCare.gov.
-The last day to enroll or change a plan for 2017 was January 31.
 There are special enrollment periods based on certain qualifying events including marriage or loss of other health coverage.

 People with pre-existing conditions, including cancer, can buy health insurance through online insurance Exchanges, also known as Marketplaces.
 Exchanges allow you to compare plans by benefits, price, provider participation and pharmaceutical coverage.